 Catching sight of the little weir lights that mean Azalar is present, you see him hugging another wickerbeast before waving goodbye and going inside his house.
-The other wickerbeast looks skyward for a moment, a midnight nudeer prancing around at her feet, before catching a glimpse of you out of the corner of her eye and turning to face you.
+The other wickerbeast looks skyward for a moment, a solar flare nudeer prancing around at her feet, before catching a glimpse of you out of the corner of her eye and turning to face you.

 "Oh, hello.
 Who are you?"

 "A traveler?
 That's nice.
 I bet you've seen some really cool places.
 I'm Nocturne, and my friend here is Lunaria."